tet3/NGOCTriggers/README.md

 # NGOCTriggers

+Triggers to allow creation of Account Address and Contact Address on record Inserts when Standard Salesforce address fields are filled in.
+Targeted at Lead creation but MAY be useful for other apps

 Setup Triggers on Contact and Account Objects.

-Test Classes need to be written...
-To Follow if time allows

 Triggers have been tested with standard NGOC/Advancement Connect Features
 - Create new Account/Contact through Account Wizard